New Zealand born singer/songwriter, Fraser MacKenzie, is a self-taught musician

 Mack returned to Australia for six months, focusing most of his time on a very successful tour in Western Australia.

-Time in Australia also included several interviews on local radio stations like ABC Radio Midwest & Wheatbelt with 'The Man Under The Hat' and the Spirit 98.1 Geraldton with Tony Turner.
+Time in Australia included several interviews on local radio stations like ABC Radio Midwest & Wheatbelt with 'The Man Under The Hat' and the Spirit 98.1 Geraldton with Tony Turner.
+Mack also joined 'Dancing Brolgas Music' as a tutor and mentor, supporting aspiring musicians develop skills in building and sustaining a career in the music industry.
+On return to Aotearoa, he continued as a tutor via online sessions.

 Making the most of Western Australia's beautiful environments, he enlisted the help of a close friend to film him singing his originals in various locations, including the beautiful beaches and the historic Oakabella Homestead.